Liam Payne And Cheryl Cole Welcome A Baby Boy, How They Kept Him Secret For Days

 — billboard (@billboard) March 25, 2017

-[Featured Image By Venturelli/Getty Images]
+[Featured Image by Venturelli/Getty Images]